nology-tech/react-code-along/notes/plan.md

 Write the code for the nav in Nav.jsx
 The images for the nav can be found in src/assets/images

+If not already covered, introduce the concept of module sass

 ```jsx
 import React from 'react'
 import menu from '../../assets/images/menu-icon.png'